Written by Yoppie

 Have you ever tried eating according to your period?
 If this has never occurred to you, don’t worry.
 Mostly people make food choices based on taste and convenience, and it can be tough to plan ahead for meals at the best of times.
 However, if you can factor in some nutritious foods that support each stage of your cycle, you may find there are some unexpected and welcome benefits.
 Here’s what you need to know:

 What we eat impacts everything from physical health to mood to weight and more, so it’s no surprise that it also has a huge impact on our cycle.
-This happens because, throughout the month, different levels of hormones like estrogen, progesterone, and testosterone are affected by the food we eat.
+This happens because, throughout the month, different levels of hormones like oestrogen, progesterone, and testosterone are affected by the food we eat.
 Just as these can be thrown off-balance by certain foods, they can also be supported by others.

 As a general rule, eating whole foods can benefit you throughout your cycle to help keep hormones balanced.
 Not leaving too long between meals and avoiding high sugar foods will help manage blood sugar levels to avoid cortisol spikes that contribute to mood swings.